Constellation-Labs/documentation-hub/validate/automated/migrate/nodectl-migrate.md

 ### Bottom Line

-This documentation will offer the Node Operator a step-by-step walk through designed to help perform a **new** installation with an **existing** p12 private key store.
+This documentation will offer the Node Operator a step-by-step walk through designed to help perform a **new** installation with an **existing** p12 private keystore.

 ### Explained